Teton in Fremont County, Idaho — The American West (Mountains)

 Erected 2006 by Daughters of Utah Pioneers, Majestic Teton M.T.N.S.
 Camp.
 (Marker Number 541.)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Thomas C. Neibaur Monument (approx. 3.7 miles away); Pioneer Meeting House (approx. 5.4 miles away); Fort Henry (approx. 5.4 miles away); M60A3 Army Tank (approx. 5.4 miles away); World War I Memorial (approx. 5.4 miles away); a different marker also named Fort Henry (approx. 5.9 miles away); a different marker also named Fort Henry (approx. 5.9 miles away); Rexburg Milling Company (approx. 6.3 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Sugar City Sugar Beet Factory (approx. 3.7 miles away); Thomas C. Neibaur Monument (approx. 3.7 miles away); The Settlement of Salem, Idaho (approx. 5.3 miles away); Pioneer Meeting House (approx. 5.4 miles away); Fort Henry (approx. 5.4 miles away); M60A3 Army Tank (approx. 5.4 miles away); World War I Memorial (approx. 5.4 miles away); a different marker also named Fort Henry (approx. 5.9 miles away).

 More about this marker.
 The marker is in front of the Teton Elementary School.

 Credits.
 This page was last revised on September 16, 2017.
-This page originally submitted on September 16, 2017, by Barry Swackhamer of San Jose, California.
-This page has been viewed 104 times since then.
-Photos: 1, 2. submitted on September 16, 2017, by Barry Swackhamer of San Jose, California.
+It was originally submitted on September 16, 2017, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 161 times since then and 8 times this year.
+Photos: 1, 2. submitted on September 16, 2017, by Barry Swackhamer of Brentwood, California.